IvoSt98/calculator-for-salary/README.md

 + Enhance the program by adding the ability for users to manage their saved inputs.
 This feature will allow users to select, edit, or delete any of their entries, even after they have been confirmed and saved to Google Sheets.
 Additionally, introduce an option to clear all expenses, enabling users to reset the tracker to zero when necessary.

++ Introduce a section where users can input data categorized by day, month, or year, allowing for more detailed and organized tracking of information over time.
 ## Flowchart

 [Lucidchart](https://www.lucidchart.com/pages/?) was used during the planning phase to create flowchart, aiding in the visualization of the project's structure and flow.